Traveler health and COVID-19 update

 More information can be found here.

-From 16 April, more stringent measures are in place for people who have travelled from, or passed through, a ‘red list’ country, in the last 10 days before arrival.
+From 16 April, more stringent measures are in place for people who have traveled from, or passed through, a ‘red list’ country, in the last 10 days before arrival.
 Anyone arriving from a ‘red list’ country must quarantine in a managed isolation hotel.
 They will need to book and pay for a managed isolation package before completing the Passenger Locator Form and making their journey to Northern Ireland.
 Anyone not complying with the regulations may be refused boarding by the carrier and / or fined on arrival.
 Further information on ‘red list’ countries can be found here.
 Information about booking a managed isolation hotel package can be found here.

-If people arrive in Northern Ireland having travelled through the Republic of Ireland, they must complete a UK Passenger Locator Form.
+If people arrive in Northern Ireland having traveled through the Republic of Ireland, they must complete a UK Passenger Locator Form.
 This is in addition to travel information they may be required to provide to travel authorities in the Republic of Ireland.

 If you’re concerned about how the situation will affect your travel plans, we recommend that you check with your airline, tour operator, cruise line or transport and accommodation providers.

 While healthcare throughout the island is of a high standard, you can expect all systems to be under significant pressure until further notice.

 The COVID-19 Safety Charter is a voluntary initiative for businesses in the Republic of Ireland that is designed to reassure visitors that government approved hygiene and safety procedures are in place.
 In addition to Ireland’s sector-specific operational guidelines for tourism businesses on how to meet government health recommendations, businesses signing up to the Charter and displaying the Charter logo are committing to observe and adhere to strict safety protocols.

 Visitors can be assured that all businesses and their staff are displaying the COVID-19 Safety Charter logo have committed to strict hygiene and safety protocols and:

 - Have a clear understanding of the COVID-19 infection